The Department of Education can seek public comment for feedback on a particular topic or program.

 Legal information surrounding submissions

-Any personal information contained in submission is protected by law, including the Privacy Act 1988 (Cth).
-Your personal information is collected by the department through a Contract Service Provider, as part of a consultations process into the relevant topic or program.
+Your personal information protected by law, including the Privacy Act 1988 (Cth) (the Privacy Act).
+Your personal information is collected by the department through a contract service provider or via the department directly, as part of a consultations process into the relevant topic or program.

 Your personal information will not be used or disclosed for any other purpose unless authorised or required by law.